 Merced Wild and Scenic River Comprehensive Management Plan

-Additional information about the Merced River Plan /DEIS and opportunities for public involvement is posted on the Yosemite website at http://www.nps.gov/yose/parkmgmt/mrp.htm or click the links tab at left.
+Additional information about the Final Merced River Plan / EIS is posted on the Yosemite website at http://www.nps.gov/yose/parkmgmt/mrp.htm or click the links tab at left.